Superannuation

 • GESB Super – A taxed accumulation scheme.
 The open default fund for most State public sector employees since 16 April 2007.

-• Retirement Income – Allocated Pension – The default scheme when members commence drawing a regular income from their superannuation.
+• Retirement Income – Allocated Pension – The open default scheme when members commence drawing a regular income from their superannuation.

 • Retirement Income – Term Allocated Pension – closed to new members in 2007.